Acupuncture effective on many points

 Nutrition

-What should you eat best?
+What should you eat the most?

 Yin foods extinguish stomach acid due to their cooling nature.
-So you should eat these more often.
+So, you should eat these more often.
 Think of tomato juice, watermelon, strawberries, berries, pear, raw or lightly cooked vegetables, cucumber, lettuce, beets, bean sprouts.

 Spleen 2